OCA/field-service/fieldservice_stock/readme/USAGE.rst

 To use this module, you need to:

-* Create a new field service order
+* Create a new service order
-* Under the Materials tab, add products with quantity
+* Under the Inventory tab, select the warehouse and add products with quantity
-* Confirm an order to create stock moves
+* Confirm the order to create the delivery orders
-* Validate stock moves in the Inventory app
-* Quantities Delivered on FSM Order Line will be updated based on move
+* Validate the transfers in the Inventory app.
+Quantities delivered on FSM Order Line will be updated.